Top 9 Beard Grooming Tips

 The cheap cans of shaving cream you pick up at the corner store are also loaded with chemicals like parabens, SLS, and artificial fragrances.
 Believe it or not, some of the chemicals you find in cosmetics are actually potentially carcinogenic.
 When you apply these creams to your face, they absorb into your blood stream.
 You don’t want to put toxins and harsh chemicals on your skin let alone your face.
 It’s better to stick with the old-fashioned, organic creams you’ll find in barbershops.

 There are plenty of options though if that doesn’t suit your fancy.
-Pacific Shaving Cream is completely organic and perfect for anyone with sensitive skin.
-Cremo is a great choice if you want a quality shave without spending too much.
+Pacific Shaving Cream on Amazon.com is completely organic and perfect for anyone with sensitive skin.

 Currently, I’m using the Polished Gentleman Shampoo, which is pictured above.
 Truth be told, I purchased it because the description on the back is absolutely hilarious.
 However, it does help thicken my beard and keep it full and healthy.
-I’ve used a few beard shampoos in the past as well though.
-Professor Fuzzworthy’s products are always a safe bet.
+I’ve used a few beard shampoos in the past as well though, some of them mentioned in this beard grooming tips writeup.
+Professor Fuzzworthy’s on Amazon.comproducts are always a safe bet.
 I particularly like their shampoo because it’s nourishing enough that I can sometimes get away without any conditioning balm.

-If you want an entire grooming kit, check out the Fulllight Tech Beard Grooming Kit.
+If you want an entire grooming kit, check out the Fulllight Tech Beard Grooming Kit from Amazon.com.
 It comes with conditioning balm, beard oil, and a wooden comb–pretty much everything you could possibly need!

-If you’re crafty, you might even try making your own beard balm.
+If you’re crafty with your beard grooming tips, you might even try making your own beard balm.
 The recipe is relatively simple, and you can whip some together in a pot on the stovetop in only a matter of minutes.
 It will save you a chunk of change, and you’ll be able to choose which essential oils to use.
 Try sandalwood, peppermint, eucalyptus…whatever blend suits you.
 You can read more about the ingredients by clicking on our blog post here.

 I might go a bit overboard on the beard oil, but in my opinion, you can never have too much.
 I use a bit in the morning and before I go to bed.
 I’ll even use some beard balm in the late afternoon if it’s particularly humid.
 That being said, you can overuse it.
 You only need two to three drops to get the job done.
 It is oil after all, and if you use too much, your face will look like a greasy mess.